Jakub21/One-GPU-Passthrough/README.md

     - Shut Down the System.

     - Remove the Drivers we added above
-      - Maybe due to a mistake but a second Disk also appeared with the same size as the CD.
+      - Maybe due to a mistake but a second Disk appeared with the same size as the CD.
 Not removing it causes an error later on.

       ![Screenshot from 2024-09-10 10-43-34](https://github.com/user-attachments/assets/b91f43dd-b4c3-4cd5-8ccc-ad88bc353f71)